 The National Museum of Play in Rochester, New York has an exhibit titled Monopoly: An American Icon.
 As part of this exhibit, there are some records for the longest Monopoly games…

-- Longest Monopoly game in a treehouse – 286 hours
+- Longest Monopoly game ever in a treehouse – 286 hours

 - Longest Monopoly game underground – 100 hours